How to Use a Proxy With Axios and Node.js

 Conclusion

-Using proxy services is a great way to enable large-scale web scraping, since it lets you hide web scraping activity from website administrators.
-If you're using Axios, setting up both unauthenticated and authenticated proxies for your web scraping projects is quite easy.
+Using proxy services is a great way to enable large-scale web scraping, since it lets you hide scraping activity from website administrators.
+If you're using Axios, setting up both unauthenticated and authenticated proxies for your scraping projects is quite easy.

 FAQ